rzezeski/try-try-try/2011/riak-core-the-coordinator/README.md

 ### execute(timeout, SD0) -> {next_state, NextState, SD} ###

-    SD0 = SD = term()
+    SD0 = SD            :: term()
-    NextState = atom()
+    NextState           :: atom()

 The `execute` state executes the request by sending commands to the vnodes in the preflist and then putting the coordinator into a waiting state.
 The code to do this in RTS is really simple; call the vnode command passing it the preference list.
-Under the covers the vnode has been changed to use `riak_core_vnode_master:command/4` which will distribute the commands across the `Preflist` for you.
+Under the covers the vnode uses `riak_core_vnode_master:command/4` which will distribute the commands across the `Preflist` for you.
 I'll talk about this later in the post.

 Here's the code for the get coordinator.